jloisel/t440p/README.md

 - **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB drive).
 It will make the local drive bootable (so you can get ride of the USB drive now),

 You're almost done!
-Reboot and enjoy macOS on your Thinpad T440p.
+Reboot and enjoy macOS on your Thinkpad T440p.

 ## Miscellaneous